Generic selectors

 Nasi Goreng Indonesia’s Famous Fried Rice

 When I moved to Bali with my ex, I had never tried Indonesian food.
+Not once.
+No idea what I was missing.

-If you like spicy food – Go to your nearest Indonesian restaurant NOW.
+If you like spicy food — go to your nearest Indonesian restaurant now.

 Nasi Goreng Indonesian Fried Rice